lovepreetkaur47/LovepreetBookStore/LovepreetBookStore/Readme.txt

   i add new covertype cotroller
-  then added some important method like upert, delete, get all, remove, delete then i remove all the errors through potential solutions
+  then added some important method like upert, delete, get all, remove, delete then i remove all the errors through potential solutions 8.34
+  Then i added new folder CoverType in Areas/Views then i added new view Index.cshtml then i added new view Upsert.cshtml